 It will be our wedding day

-and you’ll make sure to protect us from the eyes of god, and the priest, and mum and dad.
+and you’ll make sure to protect us from the eyes of god,

 You’ll make sure it’s only us and our sins